 Online reviews play a huge part in the perception of your

-business as well as your online rankings.
+business, as well as your organic search rankings.

 In order to make informed decisions about online reviews, don’t

 let your emotions get the best of you.
 It’s important to understand how

 consumers interact with reviews and the increasingly large role they play in